Skip to main content

 Why Now?

 Much attention has been given to the potential of psychedelics to treat a variety of neuropsychiatric conditions including post-traumatic stress disorder, depression, and addiction.
-However, much remains unknown about how these substances work and how to measure behavioral and biological effects.
+However, much remains unknown about how these substances work, how to measure behavioral and biological effects, and who is most likely to benefit from them therapeutically.

 Our Plan of Action